What Is A Great Customer Service Experience?

 Guest service refers to every interaction your company has with a visitor before, during, and after they visit your attraction.
 The main goal of guest services is to increase customer satisfaction.

-Guest service providers are then responsible for many tasks, including:
+Guest service providers (or your customer-facing staff) are then responsible for many tasks, including:

 • Answering guest questions before, during, and after their visit